How To Work With The Clickless Chrome Search Bar

 From Zero-Click to Zero-Search

 Google already shares its own content (in the form of boxes and ads) with consumers before the content generated by other businesses.
-If Google, through Chrome, is able to provide consumers with answers to their questions without the need for an actual search, the company can continue on this path with ease.
+If Google, through Chrome search bar, is able to provide consumers with answers to their questions without the need for an actual search, the company can continue on this path with ease.

 Given that this update won’t only affect Android Chrome users, there is additional need for concern.
-This Google update will also revamp desktop versions of Chrome, impacting potentially large chunks of your target audience.
+This Google update will also revamp desktop versions of Chrome search bar, impacting potentially large chunks of your target audience.

 A Statistic Response